A woman reaches out to touch a person who isn't there

 Living With MBC Without a Caregiver (Part 2)

 This is part 2 of a 2-part series on living with MBC without a caregiver.
-The previous installment addressed ways this reality creates additional layers of hard, on top of the difficulties experienced while living with MBC.
-This blog addresses tips and suggestions for those who find themselves navigating life with MBC without a caregiver.
+The previous article addressed how this situation adds extra challenges to living with MBC.
+This article offers tips and suggestions for managing life with MBC without a caregiver.

 Living with MBC as a single parent

-Like me, if you find yourself in this role—living with an incurable disease and doing so as a single parent, without a caregiver — you may be wondering what you can do?
+If you are like me—living with an incurable disease as a single parent without a caregiver—you may wonder what you can do.
 Here are some things that helped me find strength on the journey, despite not having a caregiver.
-I hope these suggestions help you too!
+I hope these ideas help you too!

-Forming my support circle was pivotal.
-Sometimes the support circle might be family, sometimes it might be friends, or sometimes, a mix of both.
-I have also joined several online groups that support MBC patients.
-I am not afraid to tell my people: “hey — you are my support system and I need you.”
-And I am not afraid to ask: “can I count on you to walk in this with me?”
+Building my support circle was key.
+Sometimes the support circle might be family, friends, or a mix of both.
+I have also joined several online groups for MBC patients.
+I am not afraid to tell my people, "Hey, you are my support system and I need you."
+And I am not afraid to ask, "Can I count on you to walk through this with me?"

 Appreciate the friends who show up

-I have learned to express my sincere appreciation to all those who show up to help.
+I always thank those who show up to help.
 It's truly heart-warming.
-These helpers and supporters may be individuals who show up consistently, or they may be individuals who show up for a season and then drop back to make space for others.
-Whatever the case, I make a point to always tell my support system that I appreciate them—because I really do!
-Expressing appreciation will often remind friends and family of the unique role they play in my life, especially as they help me in tangible ways because I do not have a caregiver.
+These helpers may show up consistently, or only for a short time.
+Either way, I make a point to tell my support system that I appreciate them.
+Saying thank you reminds friends and family of the unique role they play in my life, especially since I do not have a caregiver.

 Without a caregiver, we get used to doing things on our own, but it doesn’t have to be this way.
-Asking directly for help might look like asking for a ride to an appointment or asking for meals to be delivered after surgery or even during a rough week.
-As the one living with MBC, it’s wise to conserve energy for the things I MUST do and let others help with the things they can.
-It’s even wise to ask for help with non-cancer-related things!
-Sometimes I just need help staying on top of laundry because that’s the one thing I seem to have no energy for, and my family is delighted to help with that!
+Asking for help might mean asking for a ride to an appointment or asking for meals after surgery.
+As the one living with MBC, I try to save energy for the things I MUST do.
+I let others help with the rest.
+It’s okay to ask for help with non-cancer things, too!
+Sometimes I just need help with laundry because I have no energy for it.
+My family is happy to help!

-I like to spread out the help so that no friend or family member gets overwhelmed.
-Some weeks I might have the energy to do it all, and other weeks, I might be calling on multiple friends.
-I find that rotating my friends and support spreads the load, and I often let friends know I will reach out when I need help with anything, whether it’s another errand or visit, or even just a listening ear.
+I try not to overwhelm any single friend or family member.
+Some weeks I might have the energy to do it all.
+Other weeks, I might be calling on multiple friends.
+I find that taking turns with my friends spreads the load.
+I let friends know I will reach out when I need help, whether it’s running an errand, a visit, or just a listening ear.

 Take time to process

-Without having a consistent caregiver, I’ve learned I need to make sure I am taking time to verbally and emotionally process what I am going through.
-This might look like having a group text to share details with trusted friends or family.
-Or, it might look like having a monthly lunch appointment with a best friend who will hold space and allow me to vent.
-Whatever the outlet, I try and make time to process with safe people.
+Without a consistent caregiver, I need to make time to process my feelings.
+I might use a group text to share details with trusted friends.
+Or, I might have a monthly lunch with a best friend who will listen and let me vent.
+Whatever the outlet, I make time to process with people I trust.

 Allow permission to feel the extra emotion

-I have sought counsel and therapy frequently.
-I have allowed myself to honor the reality: living with MBC is incredibly hard and doing so without a partner or caregiver is extra hard.
-It’s okay to feel the emotions that come with this, and it’s okay to long for things to look different.
-Once I give myself permission to feel and process, I can then commit to making the best of the situation, even without a consistent caregiver.
+I go to therapy frequently.
+I accept the reality: living with MBC is hard, and doing it without a partner or caregiver is even harder.
+It’s okay to feel these emotions.
+It’s okay to wish things were different.
+Once I give myself permission to feel, I can commit to making the best of the situation.

 Editor’s Note: We are extremely saddened to say that on April 3, 2023, Amanda passed away.
 Amanda’s advocacy efforts and writing continue to reach many.
 She will be deeply missed.